-Practicum description: The professional culture practicum is designed to prepare future administrative leaders to create and nurture a school culture that will promote the success of all students, set high expectations, encourage continuous learning, model reflective practice, and nurture tolerance and acceptance of all.
+The professional culture practicum is designed to prepare future administrative leaders to create and nurture a school culture that will promote the success of all students, set high expectations, encourage continuous learning, model reflective practice, and nurture tolerance and acceptance of all.
 The development of an achievable action plan is part of the practicum.
-Portfolio assessment #2 submitted for evaluation.
+Portfolio assessment submitted for evaluation.
+Students will complete 100 hours of practicum.

-EA-958 Instructional Leadership Practicum Elementary Standard I
+EA-958 Practicum in Instructional Leadership: Prek-8

 The instructional leadership practicum is designed to prepare future administrative leaders capable of promoting the growth of ALL students within the school setting by establishing a shared vision, aligned curriculum, instruction that facilitates higher level thinking and meets students' diverse backgrounds.
 An action research project is part of the practicum.
-Portfolio assessment #3 submitted for evaluation.
+Portfolio assessment submitted for evaluation.
+Students will complete 100 hours of practicum.